haymizrachi/haymizrachi.github.io/_posts/2024-09-07-deserialization-attacks.md

 </p>
 Class objects are immediately get deserialized once an `unserialize` call is triggered.
 We can exploit line 5 in the image above to inject our malicious class object, which will be demonstrated later in this article.
 <br /><br />
-At this stage, we have an injection entry point that depends on the provided `$_POST['data']` parameter.
+At this stage, we have an injection entry point that depends on the provided `$_POST['data']` parameter and get serialized.
 Let's now take a closer look at the class declarations themselves.

 When examining the code, the function that immediately caught my eye on is `file_put_contents`.
-To better understand its usage, I referred to the PHP.net documentation page:
+To better understand its usage, I referred to the `PHP.net` documentation page:

 <p align="center">
   <img src="{{ site.url }}/images/file_put_contents_php.png" alt="file_put_contents_php" />
 </p>

+This function can be our first primitive for finding a way to write a malicious file on the web server's filesystem, which could serve as a web shell backdoor for executing shell commands!

 <br /><br />
 The final serialized payload will be as follows, in Base64 format: